 Breast reduction involves the removal of excess breast tissue and skin.
 The smaller breast is reshaped with the nipple in an improved position.
 Different techniques may be used depending on your breast size and shape.
-All techniques result in a scar around the nipple and usually a scar underneath the breast.
+All techniques result in a scar around the nipple and commonly a scar underneath the breast.

-It is performed under general anesthesia and usually results in a 2-3 day hospital stay.
 Most women return to low demand work by 2 weeks.
 It is advised that strenuous activities be avoided for 6 weeks following the surgery.

 After surgery temporary bruising, swelling and tenderness may occur.
 Nipple sensitivity may be reduced following the procedure which improves in the majority of women over time.

 The end result is a smaller and more proportionate breast size and shape.
 Increased levels of physical activity, and improved self confidence are also frequently experienced.
-Most women feel the benefits of the breast reduction are worth it.

 All of the potential complications and risks of breast reduction surgery will be discussed in detail with you at your consultation with Dr Pyragius.